Generic Properties of Koopman Eigenfunctions for Stable Fixed Points and Periodic Orbits: Main results

 \section{Main results}

 This section contains our main result, Theorem \ref{th:main-thm}.
 But first, we need some preliminary definitions and lemmas.

 The following definition is \citet[Def.~1]{kvalheim2019existence} and is essentially an asymmetric version of definitions appearing in \cite{sternberg1957local, sell1985smooth}.
-By some abuse of notation we also apply this definition to real matrices by identifying them with their complexifications; when discussing eigenvalues and eigenvectors of a linear map or matrix in this work, we always mean eigenvalues and eigenvectors of its complexification.
-By a further abuse of notation we also apply this definition to (the complexifications of) general endomorphisms of finite-dimensional vector spaces.
+By some abuse of notation we also apply this definition to real matrices by viewing them as complex matrices with real entries; when discussing eigenvalues and eigenvectors of a linear self-map or matrix in this work, we always mean eigenvalues and eigenvectors of its complexification.
+By a further abuse of notation we also apply this definition to (the complexifications of) general linear self-maps of finite-dimensional vector spaces.

 \begin{defn}[$(X,Y)$ $k$-nonresonance] Let $X \in \C^{d\times d}$ and $Y \in \C^{n\times n}$ be matrices with eigenvalues $\mu_1,\ldots,\mu_d$ and $\lambda_1,\ldots,\lambda_n$, respectively, repeated with multiplicities.
-For any $k \in \N_{\geq 1}$, we say that $(X,Y)$ is \concept{$k$-nonresonant} if, for any $i\in \{1,\ldots, d\}$ and any $m=(m_1,\ldots, m_n) \in \N^n_{\geq 0}$ satisfying $2\leq m_1 + \cdots + m_n \leq k$,
+For any $k \in \N_{\geq 1}\cup \{\infty\}$, we say that $(X,Y)$ is \concept{$k$-nonresonant} if, for any $i\in \{1,\ldots, d\}$ and any $m=(m_1,\ldots, m_n) \in \N^n_{\geq 0}$ satisfying $2\leq m_1 + \cdots + m_n < k+1$,